My Singing Monsters: Monster Choir

-Monster Choir, the English-translated name for the Chinese (怪兽合唱团) and Korean (몬스터 합창단) versions of My Singing Monsters, are special versions of the game licensed to Yodo1 Games only for use in China and South Korea respectively.
-Monster Choir shares many similarities with the main game, but also features many differences, such as new Monster Variants, a new minigame, and a VIP System.
-The Korean version uses a completely unique UI skin, while the Chinese version uses a similar UI as the main game before Version 2.0.0.
-Both versions have all features of the main game up to Version 1.3.2.
+Monster Choir, the English-translated name for the Chinese (怪兽合唱团) and Korean (몬스터 합창단) versions of My Singing Monsters, were special versions of the game licensed to Yodo1 Games only for use in China and South Korea respectively.
+Monster Choir shared many similarities with the main game, but also featured many differences, such as new Monster variants, a new minigame, and a VIP system.
+The Korean version used a completely unique UI skin, while the Chinese version used a similar UI as the main game before Version 2.0.0.
+Both versions had all features of the main game up to Version 1.3.2.

 Monster Choir was supported independently from Big Blue Bubble, and thus these versions were not listed on its website and were almost never mentioned by the developers.
 Monster Choir Korea had a Facebook page where updates were given.
-Its last post was posted in September 2015, later being shut down in early 2023.
+Its last post was posted in September 2015, and it was shut down in early 2023.
 It also has a YouTube channel that posted three trailers.

 The game servers themselves had shut down sometime in late 2020.
 Although downloaded applications (or "apks") can still be found on the internet, they can no longer connect to game servers, rendering it unplayable.